 Abstract

 This study aimed to evaluate the dose-dependent biopesticidal activity of Annona squamosa seed extract against Sitophilus oryzae (rice weevil) in stored Sorghum grains under laboratory conditions.
-The efficacy of three extracts of the following (5 g, 10 g, and 15 g per kg of grain) concentrations was assessed, with mortality recorded daily over 45 days.
+The efficacy of three extracts of 5 g, 10 g, and 15 g per kg of grain concentrations was assessed, with mortality recorded daily over 45 days.
 Results showed a clear dose- and time-dependent response: The highest dose (15 g) achieved 100% mortality by day 10, the intermediate dose (10 g) by day 15, and the lowest dose (5 g) by day 15.
 There was no mortality seen in the untreated control.
 The results demonstrate that the extracts use dare highly effective against insects and can serve as an eco-friendly alternative to synthetic pesticides.
 The study supports the integration of Annona squamosa into storage pest management strategies, contributing to reduced chemical residues, enhanced grain safety, and greater agricultural sustainability.

-Key words: botanical extract, biopesticide, stored grain pest, dose-dependent mortality, sustainable pest management.
+Key words: botanical extract, biopesticide, stored grain pest, dose-dependent mortality, sustainable pest management,climatic conditions

-climatic conditions

 Introduction